Volatility-DAO/DAO-Proposals/Proposal-Steps.md

 ## Step 1 - Idea

-Anyone can publicly post an idea that they have for a proposal on the [Volatilty Protocol Forum](forum.volatilty.com).This could be changes to rewards, a volatility methodology, or etc. The purpose of an idea is to elicit lots of feedback.
+Anyone can publicly post an idea that they have for a proposal on the [Volatilty Protocol Forum](forum.volatilty.com).
+This could be changes to rewards, a volatility methodology, or etc. The purpose of an idea is to elicit lots of feedback.
 Therefore, it’s good practice to do the following:

 1. Tag your post with [IDEA].
 Both in the title and with the tag.
 2. Give your post the appropriate categories (e.g. Governance DAO or Governance PIP).